-A SERVICE I load combination for reinforced concrete components and prestressed concrete components has been introduced in LRFR to check for possible inelastic deformations in the reinforcing steel during heavy overload crossings (MBE 6A.5.4.2.2b).
+Table 5.
+LRFR Service Limit States and Load Factors for Permit Loads heavy overload crossings (MBE 6A.5.4.2.2b).
 This check shall be applied to overload checks and sets a limiting criterion of 0.9Fy in the extreme tension reinforcement.
 Limiting steel stress to 0.9 F_y is intended to ensure that there is elastic behavior and that cracks that develop during the passage of overweight vehicles will close once the vehicle is removed.
 It also ensures that there is reserve ductility in the member.